 Top 5 Weekend Getaways in Boston

-Boston is one of the few places that enjoy an incredible location in the heart of New England which offers residents and visitors plenty of quick weekend getaways options.
+Boston is one of the few places that enjoy an incredible location in the heart of New England which offers residents and visitors plenty of options for quick weekend getaways.
 In fact, one of the reasons why living in Boston is so incredible is how easy it is to leave the city and quickly be surrounded by beautiful scenery and fun small towns.

 It is also a couple of hours away from some of the best vacation destinations on the East Coast.
-You can plan a relaxing weekend trip to Nantucket, head to Rhode Island or explore the beautiful coast of Maine.
+You can plan relaxing weekend getaways to Nantucket, head to Rhode Island, or explore the beautiful coast of Maine.
 Here are the five best weekend trips and getaways from Boston.

 1. Provincetown, Massachusetts

 It will take you approximately one and a half hours to reach Provincetown via the Boston Harbor Cruises Ferry.
 Although the town is part of the larger Cape, it deserves special recognition since it boasts a wide range of exciting attractions.
 First, if you choose P-town (as it is commonly referred to) for your weekend getaway, there will be no need to drive.
 The beautiful ferry that departs from downtown Boston offers you a perfect opportunity to skip all that pesky Cape traffic.
 Provincetown is also an excellent night life destination that is worth your time.
 If you are looking to combine the big city life and the beach town charm, P-Town is the place for you.

 2. Newport, Rhode Island